 if an athlete is eligible for two or more Olympic categories, they will be automatically considered for the one where they rank the highest and will be eliminated from the others.

 The IWF maintain ranking lists for every category during the qualification process.
 You can see them here

 Each athlete’s ranking points is their best Robi score from each of the six-month periods, plus their next best Robi score.
 This means that it is critical that each athlete gets one decent Robi score in each six-month period, but it is possible to have a couple of bad competitions (or even did-not-starts) during the overall qualifying.

 At the end of qualifying (April 30th, 2020), the IWF will create a final ranking list for each Olympic category, featuring the athletes who are eligible for it.
-Only one athlete per country can make it into the final ranking list for a category, so any athlete who is not the highest ranked from their country in their category will have no chance to qualify unless their NOC declines a slot offered to a higher-ranked athlete (for example because of injury).
+Only one athlete per country can make it into the final ranking list for a category.
+Any athlete who is not the highest-ranked from their country in their category will have no chance to qualify unless their NOC declines a slot offered to a higher-ranked athlete (for example because of injury).

 There is also a limit of seven male and seven female athletes per country in the final ranking lists across all categories, so some athletes from more successful countries may be eliminated based on that.